 Element is also interpreted as missing if it has not been declared at all.
-For example, athlete has only declared 9 moves.
-10th move will be missing since it has not been declared.
+For example, athletes have only declared 9 moves.
+The 10th move will be missing since it has not been declared.

-9.1.1 Disqualification for missing elements
+9.1.1 Disqualification of missing elements

-If athlete does not perform any of their declared elements, their performance is disqualified and will not be evaluated.
+If athletes do not perform any of their declared elements, their performance is disqualified and will not be evaluated.